lk-geimfari/awesomo/languages/PHP.md

 migrations,  Authentication and Authorizations, templating with Blade, routing, Browser testing (named Laravel Dusk), API only (Lumen), assets compilation, etc. And all very well documented.

+Reasons to use Laravel
+- Laravel is suitable when developing applications with complex backend requirements, whether small or large.
+Installing Laravel has been made easier by the introduction of Homestead, a prepackaged, all-in-one vagrant box.
+- It’s a PHP framework full of features that will help you customize complex apps.
+Among these: seamless data migration, MVC architecture support, security, routing, view template engine, and authentication, among many others.
+- Laravel is highly expressive, and its speed and security are in line with expectations for a modern web application.
+For developers who want to build B2B or enterprise websites that will evolve with changing web trends, Laravel is the way to go.

 <p align="center">
     <a href="https://github.com/laravel/laravel">
         <img src="https://raygun.com/blog/images/top-php-frameworks/laravel.png">